DougHaber/radamsa-haproxy/README.md

 	radamsa-haproxy
 ```

 A directory must be mounted into `/samples` containing one or more files to use as input to the fuzzer.
-In the example `pwd` is used to insert the current working directory, since Docker requires absolute paths for mounts.
+In the example, `pwd` is used to insert the current working directory, since Docker requires absolute paths for mounts.

 By default 4 Radamsa servers are started.
 The number can be changed by passing `NUM_SERVERS` into the container.